 We review planned business dispositions based on available information and events that have occurred to determine whether or not a business or disposal group qualifies for discontinued operations treatment.
 We analyze our operations that have been divested or classified as held-for-sale to determine if they qualify for discontinued operations accounting.
 A component of an entity, a group of components of an entity, or a business is required to be reported in discontinued operations once it meets the held for sale criteria, is disposed of by sale, or is disposed of other than by sale.
-A disposal is required to be reported in discontinued operations and financial results.
+A disposal is required to be reported in discontinued operations if the disposal represents a strategic shift that has, or will have, a major effect on an entity's operations and financial results.
 We evaluate whether the component has met the criteria to be classified as held-for-sale.
 To be classified as held-for-sale, the criteria established by FASB ASC 360-10 must be met as of the reporting date, including an active program to market the business and the disposition of the business within one year.
 A business that has not been disposed of may not be classified as discontinued operations until the held-for-sale criteria are met.
 No depreciation is recorded during the periods in which a disposal group is classified as held-for-sale.